 Vancouver Heritage Foundation’s Places That Matter plaque project began in 2011 to celebrate Vancouver’s 125th anniversary of incorporation as a City, and the goal of the project is to raise awareness about the people, places and events that tell the stories of Vancouver’s history.

-We continue to celebrate all 125 selected Places That Matter sites in Vancouver, but welcome further nominations.
-Please contact email@example.com for more details and read the PDF files at the bottom of the page.
+We continue to celebrate all 125 selected Places That Matter sites in Vancouver, and will be launching a new PTM website in 2017.
+Please contact firstname.lastname@example.org for more details and read the PDF files at the bottom of the page.

 Photos from Plaque Presentations